West Indies women's cricket team in India in 2024–25

 The West Indies women's cricket team toured India in December 2024 to play the India women's cricket team.
 The tour consisted of three One Day International (ODI) and three Twenty20 International (T20I) matches.
 The ODI series formed part of the 2022–2025 ICC Women's Championship.
 In November 2024, Board of Control for Cricket in India (BCCI) confirmed the fixtures for the tour.

 India won the first T20I by 49 runs with the help of half-centuries from Jemimah Rodrigues (73) and Smriti Mandhana.
 West Indies won the second T20I by 9 wickets with a match winning knock from Hayley Matthews (85) and levelled the series.
 The hosts scored their highest total in women's T20Is (217) and won the third and last T20I by 60 runs, with Smriti Mandhana's match winning half century (77) and Richa Ghosh's joint-fastest (18 ball) half century (54) and won the series 2–1.

 The hosts won the first ODI by 211 runs with the Smriti Mandhana's 91 run match winning innings and a maiden fifer of Renuka Singh Thakur (5-29).
 From the West Indies side Zaida James took her first fifer in international cricket.
 This was India's second biggest win, in terms of runs, in women's ODIs.
 In the second ODI India recorded their joint-highest total in women's ODIs.
-Despite of a century by Hayley Matthews (106), India won the second game by 115 runs, with Harleen Deol playing a magnificent innings of 115 off 103 and Pratika Rawal's 76 off 86.
+Despite a century by Hayley Matthews (106), India won the second game by 115 runs, with Harleen Deol playing a magnificent innings of 115 off 103 and Pratika Rawal's 76 off 86.
 India won the third and last ODI by 5 wickets and swept the series 3–0, with the Deepti Sharma's all-round performance.
 She took a six-wicket haul (6-31) and scored unbeaten 39 off 48.